By Carol Kennedy

 Bobbin’s eyes clouded over.

 “You must be very confused my dear Bobbin, but perhaps someday I shall understand.”
-She rocked her back and forth, singing aloud a Dickens poem to which she added her own melody.
-A poem she often sang to the orphans, “ ’I love these little people; and it is not a slight thing, when they, who are so fresh from God, love us.’
+She rocked her back and forth, singing aloud a line from Dickens to which she added her own melody.
+She often sang to the orphans, “ ‘I love these little people; and it is not a slight thing when they, who are so fresh from God, love us.’
 Let us not cry about yesterday, my dear sweet little Bobbin, rather, let us look happily for tomorrow.”

 The very next day Miss Neilson perused the month-old newspapers at the lending library for any news of a missing child.
 She found only an account of a bad fire in the poorer section of Squire Hill about the time Bobbin arrived at the orphanage.
 It was reported that a Mr Derby along with his son and two daughters were found in a charred clump in their house on Long Sutton Street.